nav

 Breadcrumb navigation with separator characters.
 Use <ol> for proper semantics.

-.breadcrumb with separators
+.breadcrumb separators

 Use data-separator to change the separator character.